azuline/repertoire/README.md

 ## Installation

+1. Copy `.env.sample` to `.env`.
-1. Set the `DATABASE_URL` envvar in `.env`.
+2. Set the `DATABASE_URL` envvar in `.env`.
-2. Install diesel's CLI tool.
+3. Install diesel's CLI tool.
-3. Create the database with `diesel migration run`.
+4. Create the database with `diesel migration run`.
-4. Install Python dependencies for `scripts/`.
+5. Install Python dependencies for `scripts/`.
-5. Index a directory of music (or multiple) with `scripts/indexer.py`.
+6. Index a directory of music (or multiple) with `scripts/indexer.py`.
-6. Compile React frontend in 'frontend/' with `yarn build`.
+7. Compile React frontend in 'frontend/' with `yarn build`.
-7. Compile backend with TODO.
+8. Compile backend with TODO.
-8. Run with TODO.
+9. Run with TODO.

 ## License